 This section of the Dublin Bay Trail (S2S) was targeted for development in the County Development Plan 2016-2022 for Dún Laoghaire-Rathdown County Council.

 A clear understanding of the environmental and ecological factors associated with the Dublin Bay area will be critical to the success of this project.

-Atkins have been appointed to carry out ecological surveys for the Dublin Bay area, between Irishtown in the north and Dún Laoghaire in the south.
+Atkins have been appointed to carry out ecological surveys for the Dublin Bay area, between Irishtown and Dún Laoghaire.

-A second contract, for the design consultant for the route inside DLRCC jurisdiction is to be appointed early in 2020.
+A second contract, for the design consultant for the route inside the jurisdiction of dlr is to be appointed early in 2020.